0xB10C/b10g/_posts/2019-08-02-The-incomplete-history-of-Bitcoin-development.md

 ## Current state of Bitcoin development

 Over the years the development culture became more decentralized, well-defined and rigorous.
-There are [six Bitcoin Core maintainers](https://bitcointalk.org/index.php?topic=1774750.0), distributed over three continents, with the ability to merge commits into Bitcoin Core.
+There are [six Bitcoin Core maintainers](https://bitcointalk.org/index.php?topic=1774750.0), distributed over three continents.
-Maintainers merge commits by Bitcoin Core contributors.
+Only they can to merge commits by contributors into Bitcoin Core.
 Before commits get merged they have to go through a [review process](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#peer-review), which has gotten a lot stricter.
 {: .text-justify}

 For example, a competing proposal, to the earlier mentioned P2SH, was [`OP_EVAL`](#2011-other-p2sh).
 The [pull request](https://github.com/bitcoin/bitcoin/pull/669) implementing `OP_EVAL` was merged at the end of 2011 with only one reviewer, albeit it changing consensus-critical code.
-Later Russell O’Connor opened an [issue](https://github.com/bitcoin/bitcoin/issues/729) criticizing parts of the implementation and that such a big and consensus-critical should have had a lot more review and testing.
+Russell O’Connor opened an [issue](https://github.com/bitcoin/bitcoin/issues/729) criticizing parts of the implementation and that such a big and consensus-critical should have had a lot more review and testing.
 {: .text-justify}

 This fueled an ongoing discussion on how to ensure higher code quality through more testing and review.
 Today each pull request should at least be reviewed by multiple developers.
 If a change touches security-critical or even consensus-critical code, the review process needs many reviewers, a lot of testing and usually spans over multiple months.
-[John Newbery](), an active Bitcoin Core contributor, told me that there is _"no chance a consensus change would be merged with a single reviewer today"_.
+[John Newbery](), an active Bitcoin Core contributor, said that there is _"no chance a consensus change would be merged with a single reviewer today"_.
 {: .text-justify}

 A lot of work went into automated testing.
 There are [unit-tests](https://github.com/bitcoin/bitcoin/blob/master/src/test/README.md) written in C++ and [functional-test](https://github.com/bitcoin/bitcoin/blob/master/test/functional/README.md) written in Python.
 Every non-trivial change should update existing tests or add new ones to the frameworks.
 Next to unit- and functional-tests, there is an initiative to do [fuzz-testing](https://github.com/bitcoin/bitcoin/blob/master/doc/fuzzing.md) on Bitcoin Core and a [benchmarking framework](https://github.com/bitcoin/bitcoin/blob/master/doc/benchmarking.md) to monitor code performance.
-For example the website bitcoinperf.com offers both a [Grafana]((https://bitcoinperf.com/d/YiV16Vsik/overview)) and a [codespeed](https://codespeed.bitcoinperf.com/) interface visualizing benchmarking results.
+The website bitcoinperf.com for example offers both a [Grafana]((https://bitcoinperf.com/d/YiV16Vsik/overview)) and a [codespeed](https://codespeed.bitcoinperf.com/) interface visualizing periodic benchmarking results.
 {: .text-justify}

 A well-defined [release process](https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md) has been put together over the years.
-Major releases of Bitcoin Core are scheduled to be released every six months.
+Major releases of Bitcoin Core are scheduled every six months.
 The [schedule](https://github.com/bitcoin/bitcoin/issues/15940) includes a [translation process](https://github.com/bitcoin/bitcoin/blob/master/doc/translation_process.md), a feature freeze and usually multiple release candidates.
 Recent efforts by [Carl Dong](https://twitter.com/carl_dong) aim to increase the [Bitcoin Core build system security](https://www.youtube.com/watch?v=I2iShmUTEl8) with [deterministic and bootstrappable](https://github.com/bitcoin/bitcoin/blob/master/contrib/guix/README.md) builds.
 The new build system might not be fully ready for the v0.19.0 release of Bitcoin Core this fall, but it will most definitely be used in the future.